-A leading expert in chronic disease prevention and an expert in the area of applied epidemiology, Professor Brownson is regarded as one of the great intellectual, educational, and practice leaders in the field of evidence-based public health.
-Joining the Brown School this summer, Professor Brownson will help advance the School’s efforts in the area of public health, including the development of the School’s Master of Public Health degree.
-Currently serving as a member of the Faculty Advisory Council of Washington University's Institute for Public Health, Dr. Brownson has a joint appointment with the University’s School of Medicine (Siteman Cancer Center).
+A leading expert in chronic disease prevention and an expert in the area of applied epidemiology, Ross C. Brownson is regarded as one of the great intellectual, educational and practice leaders in the field of evidence-based public health.
+Brownson has a joint appointment with the university’s School of Medicine in the Department of Surgery and the

-Dr. Brownson co-directs the Prevention Research Center,—a major, CDC funded center jointly led by Washington University and Saint Louis University – that develops innovative approaches to chronic disease prevention.
-He leads a large number of other major research and training projects funded by a broad array of federal and foundation sources, including the National Institutes of Health and the Robert Wood Johnson Foundation.
+Prevention Research Center, a center that develops innovative approaches to chronic disease prevention through translational research.
+He leads a large number of other research and training projects funded by a broad array of federal and foundation sources, including the National Institutes of Health, the Centers for Disease Control and Prevention and the Robert Wood Johnson Foundation.

 He is an associate editor of the Annual Review of Public Health and on the editorial board of six other journals.
 Brownson is the editor or author of 14 books including: “Chronic Disease Epidemiology, Prevention, and Control,” “Evidence-Based Public Health,” and “Dissemination and Implementation Research in Health: Translating Science to Practice.”
 He is past-president of the American College of Epidemiology and the National Association of Chronic Disease Directors.
 Brownson is also active in the American Public Health Association.

 Cancer Epidemiology, Biomarkers & Prevention

 June 1 2022

 Enter the ID of news stories you need